nibbleshift/mod2blob/README.md

 This would generate math_function.go and math_method.go which an be compiled into Benthos as a plugin.

-For example, here is the auto-generated math_function.go:
+For example, here is the auto-generated math.go:

 ```go
 package bloblang